Accidents at Work Claim Solicitors of Manchester

 What do I need to prove to claim for an injury at work?

-To have a claim for an injury at work, the main thing you have to prove is that your injury was caused by the negligence of your employer.
-Employers are legally obliged to have measures in place to protect their employees from physical harm.
+To have a claim for accidents at work, the main thing you have to prove is that your injury was caused by the negligence of your employer.
+Employers have a legal obligation to have measures in place to protect their employees from physical harm.
 This is called a duty of care.
 Failure to fulfil a duty of care can constitute a finding of negligence.

 This duty of care can also extend to line managers, which means they can also be liable should they have failed in providing a duty of care to you as an employer.
 However, as all employers must have insurance in place if something like this should happen, you would not be taking action against your employer or your line manager directly.